kiquetal/oreilly-book-grokking-concurrency/chapters/chapter-five.md

 - Implement explicit shutdown methods

 The current implementation is sufficient for simple task processing where clean worker shutdown isn't critical.

+#### Recap

+Each type of IPC has its own use cases:

+- Shared Memory: Fast communication for related tasks, but requires synchronization.
+- Pipes: Simple unidirectional communication, suitable for parent-child processes.
+- Message Queues: Decoupled communication, useful for distributed systems.
+- Sockets: Flexible communication for local and networked processes, with reliable delivery.